Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/testnet/rewards-claiming/rewards-claiming-overview.md

 ## Rewards Contract Configurations

 ### Earners
 Operators and Stakers are both categorized as "Earners" when it comes to claiming and are distinct by their addresses.
-Actual reward calculations are explained further in the Offchain Architecture section but to summarize, reward calculations are performed daily with snapshotting the on-chain state and once a week a Merkle root is posted to the contract that allows Earners to claim their updated earnings.
+Actual reward calculations are explained further in the [technical docs](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/core/RewardsCoordinator.md).
+To summarize, reward calculations are performed daily with snapshotting the on-chain state and once a week a Merkle root is posted to the contract that allows Earners to claim their updated earnings.

 Note: Earners or their designated claimers do not have to claim weekly against every single Merkle root to receive all their earnings up to that point.
 Earnings are calculated cumulatively so simply claiming one time against the latest Merkle root posted on the `RewardsCoordinator` contract will reward them with all their cumulative earnings even if there was several roots posted to the contract that were not claimed against.